By Dr. Kevin Ostrowski, SRM Urologist

 Q: HOW DO I SCHEDULE A SEMEN ANALYSIS?

-Call SRM at 877.777.6002 to schedule an appointment at any of our five locations.
+Call SRM at 877.777.6002 to schedule an appointment at any of our six locations.
 SRM is the only infertility center with two fellowship trained urologists seeing patients in Seattle and the Eastside.
 Read more about Dr. Ostrowski.